-We currently anticipate that we will undertake a directed share program under which we will direct the underwriters to reserve up to 706,800 ADSs for sale at the initial public offering price to some of our directors, officers, employees, business associates and related persons through a directed share program.
+We currently anticipate that we will undertake a directed share program under which we will direct the underwriters to reserve up to 672,000 ADSs for sale at the initial public offering price to some of our directors, officers, employees, business associates and related persons through a directed share program.
 The number of ADSs available for sale to the general public in the public offering will be reduced to the extent these persons purchase any reserved ADSs.
 Any ADSs not so purchased will be offered by the underwriters to the general public on the same basis as the other ADSs offered hereby.

-Our ADSs have been approved for listing on the NYSE under the symbol "NOAH."
+An application has been made to list our ADSs on the NYSE under the symbol "NOAH."
 To meet the New York Stock Exchange distribution standards for the offering, the underwriters have undertaken to distribute the ADSs in a manner so as to create a minimum of 400 round lots of ADSs, and offer a minimum public float of 1.1 million ADSs in the United States with an offering value in excess of \$40 million and a total market capitalization of \$150 million.